Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 Cameron Diaz was the next presenter, giving the Oscar® for Art Direction to Catherine Martin and Brigitte Broch for Moulin Rouge.

-After Charlize Theron introduced some of the winners from the scientific awards, Whoopi Goldberg mentioned how happy she was that there was now an animation award.
+After Charlize Theron introduced some of the winners from the Scientific & Technical Awards, Whoopi Goldberg mentioned how happy she was that there was now an animation award.
 She then introduced Nathan Lane, who lent his voice to The Lion King.
 He presented the first Animated Feature Oscar® to producer Aron Warner for the box office hit Shrek.

 Nominee Halle Berry was up next.
 Her category was Achievement in Sound.
 And the Oscar® went to Mike Minkler, Myron Nettinga and Chris Munro for Black Hawk Down.
 She also presented the Academy Award® for Sound Editing to George Watters II and Christopher Boyes for Pearl Harbor.